ocean-perception/bayesian-inference/README.md

 [^1]: Verify you are back in the root folder of this repository

 [^1]: Verify you are back in the root folder of this repository

+# Credits
+- The Bayesian BNN uses as backbone the *blitz* library available at [https://github.com/piEsposito/blitz-bayesian-deep-learning/]
+- Prior and target image features are using Location Guided Autoencoders and GeoCLR.
+The code is available at [https://github.com/ocean-perception/georef_semantics]